Dr. Martina Melzer, published: 05/18/2023

 diagnosis: Hashimoto's, an autoimmune disease of the thyroid gland.
 She takes medication, but it doesn't help.
 A short time later, she receives a second diagnosis: ME/CFS.
 And then another: ulcerative colitis, a chronic inflammatory bowel disease.

 In the video interview, Dajana tells how she recovered from ME/CFS.
 Her Hashimoto's and ulcerative colitis have also now been cured!
 Please note: The video is in German.
+To watch with English subtitle please go to the settings button, activate the subtitle in your language, go back to it, choose "automatic translation" and then choose your language.

 Or listen on Spotify or Anchor (German):